 The best type of mortgage for you will vary depending on your requirements and circumstances.
 When looking at whether to choose a fixed or variable mortgage, there are a number of pros and cons to both.

-When you’re looking solely at whether to opt for a fixed-rate or not, it’s best to consider how much certainty you need and how close your mortgage repayments take you to your personal budget.
+It’s wise to consider how much certainty you need and how close your mortgage repayments take you to your personal budget.

-fixed-rates allow you to budget carefully, so that you know exactly how much to put aside for your mortgage repayments each month for a set amount of time.
+Fixed-rates allow you to budget carefully, so that you know exactly how much to put aside for your mortgage repayments each month for a set amount of time.
 This means they are probably a sensible choice for those spending a large percentage of their household budget on living costs, that need to ensure they don’t overstretch themselves.

 Variable rates of any type are a bit more of a gamble, which means that they are better suited to those with slightly more expendable income.
 It’s certainly possible that you could save money with a variable rate mortgage if rates fall - but equally, they could rise substantially, so you need to be ready to absorb that extra cost.